 - Choking and Strangulation Prevention Tips (Safe Kids Worldwide)

-- Choking Prevention (American Academy of Pediatrics) Available in Spanish
+- Choking Prevention (American Academy of Pediatrics) Also in Spanish

-- Choosing Safe Toys (Nemours Foundation) Available in Spanish
+- Choosing Safe Toys (Nemours Foundation) Also in Spanish

-- Household Safety: Preventing Choking (Nemours Foundation) Available in Spanish
+- Household Safety: Preventing Choking (Nemours Foundation) Also in Spanish

 - Infant Choking: How to Keep Your Baby Safe (Mayo Foundation for Medical Education and Research)